platformsh/platformsh-docs/sites/platform/src/create-apps/upgrading.md

 ## Changes in version 2016.3

-As we are aiming to always provide you more control and flexibility on how to deploy your applications, the `.platform.app.yaml` format has been greatly improved.
+As we are aiming to always provide you more control and flexibility on how to deploy your applications, the `{{< vendor/configfile "app" >}}` format has been greatly improved.
 It is now way more flexible, and also much more explicit to describe what you want to do.

 The `web` key is now a set of `locations` where you can define very precisely the behavior of each URL prefix.